Page last updated: June 2022

 - Energy focusses on the supply of nuclear safety sensors and systems as well as selected industrial applications, predominantly in the UK, North America, and China.

 Each SBU operates autonomously and holds responsibility for management of their respective supply chains.
-Policy and guidance are provided centrally from Head Office, Global ONE Ultra Procurement, and the UK Procurement Council.
+Policy and guidance are provided centrally from Head Office, Global ONE Ultra Procurement, and the UK Procurement Council with oversight from the Ultra Chief Risk Officer (CRO).

-Global ONE Ultra Procurement and the UK Procurement Council have determined that, in general, Ultra has a low dependency on goods and services from suppliers that present a high modern slavery risk.
-The goods and services procured by Ultra businesses are predominantly Commercial Off the Shelf (COTS) products, high-end technology, or consultancy/professional services from within North America, the UK, Australia, or other low risk territories.
+Global ONE Ultra Procurement and the UK Procurement Council in partnership with the CRO have determined that, in general, Ultra has a low dependency on goods and services from suppliers that present a high modern slavery risk.
+The goods and services procured by Ultra businesses are predominantly Commercial Off The Shelf (COTS) products, high-end technology, or consultancy/professional services from North America, the UK, Australia, or other lower risk territories.

-The following steps are taken by Global ONE Ultra Procurement and the UK Procurement Council to prevent modern slavery occurring in Ultra’s supply chains:
+The following steps taken by Global ONE Ultra Procurement and the UK Procurement Council support prevention of modern slavery in Ultra's supply chains:

-- Developing and maintaining a central Modern Slavery and Human Trafficking policy
+- Maintaining a central Modern Slavery and Human Trafficking policy.

-- Providing forums for discussing and recording when occurrences of modern slavery are identified (if any) and determining actions to prevent future occurrences
+- Providing mechanisms for discussing and recording if occurrences of modern slavery are identified and determining actions to prevent future occurrences.

-Although ultimate responsibility for the implementation of the Modern Slavery and Human Trafficking Policy lies with the Ultra Board of Directors, this requirement has been delegated to SBU/OBU Managing Directors and Presidents who are responsible for the implementation and control of the policy and monitoring compliance within their respective businesses and for ensuring risk assessment of suppliers is effectively managed.
+Although ultimate responsibility for the implementation of the Modern Slavery and Human Trafficking Policy lies with the Ultra Board of Directors, this requirement has been delegated to the business Presidents/CEOs who are responsible for the implementation and control of the policy and monitoring compliance within their respective businesses and for ensuring risk assessment of suppliers is effectively managed.

 Managing Directors and Presidents ensure that: